twanlass/twanlass.github.io/_posts/2012-05-31-startups-need-design-co-founders.markdown

 ---
 layout: post
-title: "Startups need design co-founders"
+title: "Why Startups Need Design Co-Founders"
 ---

 Design co-founders are getting a lot of love in the startup scene as of late.
 They are no longer a ‘nice to have’ but instead critical to the success of many companies.
 If you’re a technical co-founder, here's some thoughts on why you would want a designer on your founding team.